Guatemalan genocide: Massacre in Panzos

 In 1978, the repression against the Indigenous farming cooperatives began to spread from the department of Quiche into other areas which comprise the Northern Transversal Strip (FTN).
 In Panzos, Alta Verapaz natives began to be subjected to human rights abuses which accompanied their eviction from their land by farmers and local authorities who supported the economic interests of the Izabal Mining Operations Company (EXMIBAL) and Transmetales.

-In 1978, a military patrol was stationed a few kilometers from the county seat of Panzós, in a place which was known as "Quinich".
+In 1978, a military patrol was stationed a few kilometers from the county seat of Panzós, in a place which was known as "K’inich".
 At that time, the organizational capacity of the peasants was increased by committees which claimed titles to their land, a phenomenon that worried the landlords.
 Some of these landlords requested protection from the governor of Alta Verapaz, including Flavio Monzón, who stated: "Several peasants living in the villages and settlements want to burn urban populations to gain access to private property."

 On 29 May 1978, peasants from Cahaboncito, Semococh, Rubetzul, Canguachá, Sepacay villages, finca Moyagua and neighborhood La Soledad, decided to hold a public demonstration in the Plaza de Panzós to insist on their claims to the land and express their discontent which was caused by the arbitrary actions of the landowners and the civil and military authorities.
 Hundreds of indigenous men, women and children went to the square of the municipal seat of Panzós, carrying their tools, machetes and sticks.
 One of the people who participated in the demonstration states: "The idea was not to fight with anyone, what was required was the clarification of the status of the land.
 People came from various places and they had guns."

 There are different versions of the account on how the shooting began: some say it began when "Mama Maquín"—an important peasant leader—pushed a soldier who was in her way; others say that it started because people who were trying to get into the municipality kept pushing each other, which was interpreted as an act of aggression by the soldiers.
 The mayor at the time, Walter Overdick, said that "people of the middle of the group pushed those who were in front.
 A witness says that one protester grabbed the gun from a soldier but did not use it and several people say that a military voice yelled: "One, two, three!
 Fire!"

 The shooting lasted five minutes, and it came from regulation firearms which were carried by the military as well as from the three machine guns which were located on the banks of the square.
 Between 30 and 106 local inhabitants (figures vary) were killed by the army.
 Several peasants with machetes wounded several soldiers.
 No soldier was wounded by gunfire.
 The square was covered with blood.

-Immediately, the army closed the main access roads, despite that "indigenous felt terrified."
+Immediately, the army closed the main access roads, despite reports that "the indigenous population felt terrified”.
 An army helicopter flew over the town before picking up wounded soldiers.